geoffreylitt/convivial-paper/paper.md

 	- "Section"
 	- "Sections"
 abstract: |
   Many Web applications do not meet the particular needs of their users.
-Browser extensions and user scripts offer a way to customize web applications, but most people do not have the programming skills to implement their own extensions.
+Browser extensions offer a way to customize web applications, but most people do not have the programming skills to implement their own extensions.

   We present the idea of _spreadsheet-driven customization_: enabling end users to customize existing applications using a live spreadsheet view of the data inside the application.
-By manipulating the spreadsheet, users can implement a large variety of customizations without doing any traditional programming.
+By manipulating the spreadsheet, users can implement a variety of customizations without doing any traditional programming.

   We have implemented this technique in a prototype browser extension called Wildcard.
-Through concrete examples, we demonstrate that Wildcard can support useful customizations—ranging from sorting lists of search results to showing related data from web APIs—on top of real websites.
-We also present the design principles underlying the prototype, and discuss open questions and future plans.
+Through concrete examples, we demonstrate that Wildcard can support useful customizations—ranging from sorting lists of search results to showing related data from web APIs—on top of existing websites.
+We also present the design principles underlying the prototype.

+  Enabling easier customization can dramatically improve people's experiences with software.
+We think that spreadsheet-driven customization offers a promising new approach to the problem.
 ---

 # Introduction {#sec:introduction}